Hildebrand Law, P.C. mobile logo

 Drawbacks of Changing Attorneys During a Divorce in Arizona

-For example, if the attorney failed to seek out any information or important documents from the other side and the time has expired for attempting to obtain those documents, a good divorce attorney will likely not agree to take over as your divorce attorney.
+For example, if your attorney failed to seek out any information or important documents from the other side and time has expired for obtaining those documents, a good divorce attorney may not agree to take over as your new divorce attorney.

 Changing Attorneys During a Divorce in Arizona

-There are typically more benefits of changing divorce attorneys during a divorce in Arizona than there are disadvantages.
+There can be benefits in changing divorce attorneys during a divorce in Arizona.
 Divorce is a difficult process in and of itself.
 The difficulty of that process is compounded when you lack confidence in your divorce attorney.

-Many people believe changing divorce attorneys during the case may look bad by a judge.
+Some people may believe a judge will look badly at a person changing divorce attorneys during a divorce case.
 That myth is simply wrong in most cases.
-The exception is if you change from a reasonable and well-respected attorney who is doing a good job for you only to change to an attorney who lacks respect from the judge or the other divorce attorney because he or she engages in underhanded techniques and strategies designed only to make your divorce more litigious and costly.
+The exception is if you change from a reasonable and well-respected attorney who is doing a good job for you only to change to an attorney who lacks respect for legitimate reasons from the judge or the other divorce attorney.

 If you have questions about changing attorneys during an Arizona divorce case, you should seriously consider contacting the attorneys at Hildebrand Law, PC.
-Our Arizona divorce and family law attorneys have over 100 years of combined experience successfully representing clients in divorce and family law cases.
+Our Arizona divorce and family law attorneys have decades of combined experience successfully representing clients in divorce and family law cases.

 Our family law firm has earned numerous awards such as US News and World Reports Best Arizona Family Law Firm, US News and World Report Best Divorce Attorneys, “Best of the Valley” by Arizona Foothills readers, and “Best Arizona Divorce Law Firms” by North Scottsdale Magazine.